 The ‘4 digit’ postcode is used for geographical mapping of exposures and refers to the participant’s home address.
 It is the full postcode with the final 2 letters omitted.
 For example the postcode SE1 7RJ would be given as SE1_7 (n.b. not ‘SE17’) , while the postcode SE17 4NE would be given as SE17_4.

 Criteria for severe toxicity are given in the protocol and in the table below.
+Following substantial amendments 6 in England and Wales and 4 in Scotland, these are no longer inclusion criteria but please state if severe criteria (and which) are present.

 TABLE: Criteria for severe toxicity (present at any time after exposure)